Kristin Armstrong: Personal life

 Armstrong's father was an officer in the US Marines.
 Born in Memphis, Tennessee, she lived in Tennessee and California and attended high school in Havelock, North Carolina, and abroad in Okinawa, Japan, where she graduated from Kubasaki High School in 1991.
 She enrolled at the University of Idaho in Moscow, where she ran track for the Vandals for a season as a walk-on and was a member of the Kappa Kappa Gamma sorority.
-Armstrong earned a bachelor's degree from UI in sports physiology in 1995, and currently lives in Boise, Idaho.
+Armstrong earned a bachelor's degree from U of I in sports physiology in 1995, and currently lives in Boise, Idaho.

 She is often confused with the ex-wife of fellow cyclist Lance Armstrong, whose name is also Kristin.
 Kristin Armstrong the cyclist and Lance Armstrong are not related.

 Armstrong is married to Joe Savola; their son Lucas William Savola was born on September 15, 2010.
 Four months before his birth, she gave the commencement address at her alma mater in May 2010.